d80ep08th/ota-community-edition/README.md

 curl director.ota.ce/health/version
 ```

-6. You can now create device credentials and provision devices
+6. You can now create device credentials and provision devices using the script `gen-device.sh`

  ```
- scripts/gen-device.sh
+ ./scripts/gen-device.sh
  ```
  > This will create a new dir in `ota-ce-gen/devices/:uuid` where `uuid` is the id of the new device.
 You can